 Share with your association what other states have done in terms of legislation.
 Move forward united.
 You can also work to get other officials associations in the area or your state association to back your cause.

 Ask members of your association and area officials associations to sign a petition asking lawmakers to take action.

 Gather and present information to legislators about incidents that have happened in your state that apply, such as officiating assaults, etc.

 Contact your legislators and meet with them to present information that may help to pass the legislation.

 5. Follow up and don’t give up.

-After talking and meeting with your legislators, follow up with a thank you letter and tell them that you will follow their progress.
+After talking and meeting with your legislators, follow up and keep reminding them you’re available to testify at hearings.
 Keep the topic in the forefront.
 Even if a proposed bill doesn’t pass the first time, it doesn’t mean it won’t pass in the future.
 Take time to gather more support and continue to pursue the legislation at the next opportunity.